gameguys919/unraidark/Blueprint-Pterodactyl.md

 if you have some trouble installing node version manager just reach out to me in Discord

+it could be that you have to reboot the container after you installed nvm

 after you sucessfully installed NVM you have to install nodejs version 20 with `nvm install 20`

-it could be that you have to reboot the container after you installed nodejs
 ### Blueprint install

 we have to instal yarn with `npm i -g yarn`